John Battersby Crompton Lamburn: Natural history

 It is important not to infer any malice in the relationship between Darwin and Fabre from Crompton's writing.
 No one involved – not Darwin, not Fabre, and certainly not Crompton – suggested that anything more was concerned than a difference of opinion.
 (Note: Fabre wrote: "though facts, as I see them, disincline me to accept [Darwin's] theories, I have none the less the deepest veneration for his noble character and his scientific honesty.
 I was drafting my letter when the sad news reached me: Darwin was dead".
 For his part, Darwin called Fabre "the inimitable observer".)

 The alert professional also can glean a lot of useful information from Crompton's personal experiences and those of his correspondents, scientific and non-scientific.
 He was as willing to quote and credit a country gamekeeper as he was the myrmecologist William Morton Wheeler.
 (Note: In Ways of the Ant, Crompton frequently cites Wheeler and occasionally quotes him: see the book's index.
 At the end of chapter 9 ("Battle") of the same book, Crompton reproduces two letters received from a retired gamekeeper, and praises him as "a born describer as well as a born observer".)

 A review in Nature of the last of the six books to appear found all six "outstanding for their readability, entertainment and instruction value".

 Suggesting that readers who might be acquainted with the "brilliant description" of the nature writers Annie Dillard, Barry Lopez, and John McPhee should "dust aside any current and tony notions you might have about nature writing when you turn to John Crompton's books The Spider and The Snake", Bonnie Bilyeau Gordon warned them to:

 Be prepared for careful viewing, but equally for myth.
 To read these books is to embark on adventure with Crompton all around the world, or at least the British Empire of the early 20th century.

-His books certainly have inspired a fair number of young biologists.
+His books have certainly inspired young biologists.